-&lt;sup>273 These Character Areas are identified and described the Shaftesbury section of the 2003 Local Plan.
+260 These Character Areas are identified and described the Shaftesbury section of the 2003 Local Plan.

-- 8.113 Policy 11 The Economy outlines the District-wide employment land situation and indicates that in order for job growth to match housing growth at Shaftesbury, there is a need for a minimum of 7.1 hectares of employment land to be provided by 2026.
-This level of provision will support the town's employment base and will also help to maintain its low level of out-commuting and give existing and new residents the opportunity to live and work locally. - 8.114 A key strategic site for employment is the 7 hectares of land to the south of the A30 that is allocated in the 2003-District-wide-Local Plan.
-This site remains 'fit for purpose' as it meets the needs of the market and is in a sustainable location, as demonstrated in the Council's Employment Land Review (ELR), but the Council now support a more flexible approach to non B-Class uses on this and other employment sites in the District, as set out in Policy 11 Economy. - 8.115 In addition to new employment sites the Council will continue to support and will seek to retain the existing industrial estates (which are fully occupied) to provide job opportunities for local people.
+- 8.114 A key strategic site for employment is the 7 hectares of land to the south of the A30 that is allocated in the 2003 District-wide Local Plan.
+This site remains 'fit for purpose' as it meets the needs of the market and is in a sustainable location, as demonstrated in the Council's Employment Land Review (ELR)261, but the Council now support a more flexible approach to non B-Class uses on this and other employment sites in the District, as set out in Policy 11 Economy. - 8.115 In addition to new employment sites the Council will continue to support and will seek to retain the existing industrial estates (which are fully occupied) to provide job opportunities for local people.
 The Local Plan Part 2 will take forward the allocation of the land to the south of the A30 as a strategic employment site.
 Additional sites could also be allocated through the neighbourhood planning process. - 8.116 In addition to allocated employment land, Shaftesbury has a vibrant town centre that provides a range of shops and services for local people.
 The historic built environment, including the famous Gold Hill, also makes the town centre a tourist and cultural destination.
 In the town centre there are a good range of both convenience and comparison shops together with a high proportion of gift related shops.
-There is one main convenience outlet on the edge of the town centre (Tesco) just off Coppice Street and a smaller supermarket (the Co-op) in the centre of town on Bell Street. - 8.117 A Retail Study identified needs for limited additional convenience goods floor space but a greater need for comparison goods shops in the town.
-Due to the compact historic layout and topographical constraints of the town there is limited scope for further retail expansion within the town centre itself, however, the retail study indicates that the mixed-use regeneration of the livestock market to the east of the town centre (beyond Tescos) and possibly also the postal sorting office on Angel Square could provide sufficient additional retail floor space to meet the town's longer term needs.
+There is one main convenience outlet on the edge of the town centre (Tesco) just off Coppice Street and a smaller supermarket (the Co-op) in the centre of town on Bell Street. - 8.117 A Retail Study262 identified needs for limited additional convenience goods floor space but a greater need for comparison goods shops in the town.
+Due to the compact historic layout and topographical constraints of the town there is limited scope for further retail expansion within the town centre itself, however, the retail study indicates that the mixed-use regeneration of the livestock market to the east of the town centre (beyond Tescos) and possibly also the postal sorting office on Angel Square could provide sufficient additional retail floor space to meet the town's longer term needs263. - 8.118 The primary and secondary shopping frontages, as defined in the 2003 Local Plan will continue to be used for development management purposes, but will be reviewed in the Local Plan Part 2.

-&lt;sup>274 Employment Land Review: Review of Existing Sites, North Dorset District Council (April 2007).

-&lt;sup>275 Joint Retail Assessment: Christchurch Borough Council and East, North and Purbeck District Councils, Nathaniel Lichfield and Partners (March 2008).

-&lt;sup>276 These sites are shown in Appendix A of Volume 2: North Dorset Joint Retail Assessment: Christchurch Borough Council and East, North and Purbeck District Councils, Nathaniel Lichfield & Partners (March 2008).

-- 8.118 The primary and secondary shopping frontages, as defined in the 2003 Local Plan will continue to be used for development management purposes, but will be reviewed in the Local Plan Part 2.
 A town centre boundary, which is important in relation to national policy and the sequential approach to the location of town centre uses, will be defined as part of the Local Plan Part 2.
+Alternatively the review

+261 Employment Land Review: Review of Existing Sites, North Dorset District Council (April 2007)

+262 Joint Retail Assessment: Christchurch Borough Council and East, North and Purbeck District Councils, Nathaniel Lichfield and Partners (March 2008)

+263 These sites are shown in Appendix A of Volume 2: North Dorset Joint Retail Assessment: Christchurch Borough Council and East, North and Purbeck District Councils, Nathaniel Lichfield & Partners (March 2008)

-Alternatively the review of shopping frontages and the definition of a town centre boundary may be issues that the neighbourhood plan group choose to deal with. - 8.119 The Council recognises the role of tourism in Shaftesbury and will consider positively opportunities for development that will complement the historic character of the town and will ensure that it remains competitive in the tourist market.
+of shopping frontages and the definition of a town centre boundary may be issues that the neighbourhood plan group choose to deal with.

+8.119 The Council recognises the role of tourism in Shaftesbury and will consider positively opportunities for development that will complement the historic character of the town and will ensure that it remains competitive in the tourist market.